 When you think about January, the only holidays that come to mind are New Year’s Day and MLK Day.
-However, January is a rocking month that’s packed with numerous special days.
+However, January is a rocking month packed with numerous special days.

 Let’s Make January 2021 the Best Ever!

 How fantastic are these January holidays?
-I think they’re just the trick to make this cold and dreary month more tolerable.
+They’re just the trick to make this cold and dreary month more tolerable.
 Many of these events aren’t just fun — they can also encourage you to focus on priorities like your health.

-To make sure that you don’t miss out, here are 127 holidays and observances to add to your calendar.
-And, after you do, make sure that you share your calendar with your friends, family, and colleagues so that they can also participate.
+To ensure you don’t miss out, here are 127 holidays and observances to add to your calendar.
+And after you do, make sure that you share your calendar with your friends, family, and colleagues so they can also participate.